micro-manager/pycro-manager/README.md

 bridge = MagellanBridge() #establish communication with Magellan
 ````
-If the bridge object is created successfully, you are connected to Micro-Magellan and can use teh rest of the `pygellan.acquire` API.
+If the bridge object is created successfully, you are connected to Micro-Magellan and can use the rest of the `pygellan.acquire` API.

 ### Controlling the Micro-manager core
 The micro-manager core provides low-level functionality like capturing images and controlling individual devices.
 An example can be seen [here](https://github.com/henrypinkard/Pygellan/blob/master/examples/micromanager_core.py).